DevExpress-Examples/getting-started-with-tagbox/React/README.md

 You can learn more about React in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To get more help on DevExtreme submit an issue on [GitHub](https://github.com/DevExpress/devextreme/issues) or [Support Center](https://www.devexpress.com/Support/Center/Question/Create)
+To get more help on DevExtreme, submit an issue on [GitHub](https://github.com/DevExpress/devextreme/issues) or [Support Center](https://www.devexpress.com/Support/Center/Question/Create).